 In April 2011, we lengthened the maturity profile of our debt and took advantage of favourable market conditions.
 EUR 500 million fixed rate notes due in 2018 with a coupon of 4.75% were issued and the proceeds were partly used to refinance an aggregate nominal amount of EUR 311 million of outstanding notes, consisting of EUR 167 million of the EUR 500 million 4.5% notes due 2013 and EUR 144 million of the EUR 500 million 7.625% notes due 2014.

-On February 8, 2012, Adecco S.A. placed a 4-year CHF 350 million bond with a coupon of 2.125%.
+- At the end of August 2011, we successfully completed the acquisition of DBM.
+We are now the global leader in the career transition (outplacement) and talent development sector, with a significantly expanded global footprint. - On February 8, 2012, Adecco S.A. placed a 4-year CHF 350 million bond with a coupon of 2.125%.
 The notes were issued within the framework of the Euro Medium Term Note Programme and are traded on the SIX Swiss Exchange.
 The proceeds are for general corporate purposes.